easebuzz/paywitheasebuzz-php-lib/README.md

 # easebuzz Documentation for kit integration
 https://docs.easebuzz.in/

-# Process for test paywitheasebuzz-php-lib kit
+# paywitheasebuzz-php-lib kit, try it your self

 ### for apache server
 1. clone paywitheasebuzz-php-lib on your's system.